kommalapatisahil/kommalapatisahil.github.io/index.md

 I'm a Ph.D. student at the University of Texas at Austin, where I'm advised by Prof. Robert Moser.
 I work at the intersection of Fluid Turbulence and Machine Learning.
 I'm also a student researcher at [Google](https://research.google/) researching physics-based deep learning approaches for improving weather predictions.

-For datasets or codes used in my work, my resume or other inquiries, please contact me through this email: ksahil(at)uw(dot)edu.
+For datasets or codes used in my work, my resume, or other inquiries, reach out through LinkedIn!

 # News
 [Jun 2023] I joined Google as a Student Researcher!